mapeditor/tiled/docs/manual/introduction.rst

 Tiled also supports :ref:`object layers <object-layer-introduction>`, which traditionally were only for annotating your map with information but more recently they can also be used to place images.
-You can add rectangle, ellipse, polygon, polyline and tile objects.
+You can add rectangle, point, ellipse, polygon, polyline and tile objects.
 Object placement is not limited to the tile grid and objects can also be scaled or rotated.
 Object layers offer a lot of flexibility to add almost any information to your level that your game needs.